 Who is eligible to apply?

-All NSW-based individuals, research organisations and commercial enterprises are eligible to apply to the Bushfire Commercialisation Fund (BCF).
+All NSW-based individuals, research organisations, schools, public sector or not-for-profit organisations and commercial enterprises are eligible to apply to the Bushfire STEM in Schools Program (the Program).

 An individual will need to establish a legal entity and have an Australian Business Number before entering into a legally binding funding agreement with the Office of the NSW Chief Scientist & Engineer (OCSE).

 A NSW public research organisation can apply to the Program through its appropriate Technology Transfer Office, CEO or equivalent.
 However, the research group must become a separate commercial entity before entering into a legally binding funding agreement with the OCSE.